18F/handbook/performance-management/supervisor-resources.md

 This page contains additional resources and trainings for supervisors who are going through the performance management process.
 Visit the Quick Links section of the [Performance Management Overview]({{site.baseurl}}/performance-management/) page for additional resources, including the [Performance Management Employee Checklist](https://docs.google.com/spreadsheets/d/1nhV-jGGygdNgKfYJEamKAVux5eBW5rf5Lj1maXFUt08/edit#gid=160010559) which Supervisors can use to track the progress of their own performance reviews.

+## Mandatory New Supervisor Training Program
+### Why?
+(1) Meet mandatory training requirements for new supervisors to ensure compliance with congressional mandates (2) ensure a consistent level of training on critical skills that are key to the success of all GSA supervisors;
+and
+(3) provide opportunities for supervisors to engage with one another by attending live, interactive, virtual trainings that are equivalent to the online courses.

+### Who?
+New supervisors are defined as individuals who have transitioned from non-supervisory to supervisory status within the previous year, not including team leads and management officials.
+Please note: ALL new supervisors must complete the Mandatory New Supervisor Training Program, INCLUDING all SES and political appointees, regardless of grade or SES status.

+### What?
+*Comprehensive Supervisory Training Curriculum* - Comprised of 11 hours of a mix of live, instructor led and web based trainings.
+New Supervisors will earn 8 Continuous Learning Points by completing the Program.
+New Supervisors are assigned the Mandatory New Supervisor Training Program in Online University.
+Employees can not search and self enroll into the program as it is a private program.

+### When

+All new supervisors must complete the mandatory trainings within 1 year of becoming a supervisor.
+Admission into Program occurs on an ongoing basis.

 ## Supervisor performance management checklist

 * Use the [Supervisor performance management checklist](https://docs.google.com/spreadsheets/d/1FkdV6FNOxDAZLuFBYJKK-3hgVE5lvIVQ31PKe3dZ628/edit#gid=884911250) to guide you through end of FY20 performance reviews and to help establish FY21 performance plans.